OpenBagTwo/gsb/docs/usage.md

 want to ignore nay files matching a certain pattern, use `--ignore`).

 !!! tip "Pro Tip"
-    While `gsb` does not currently support the ability to separately manage individual files located in the same folder,
+    While GSB does not currently support the ability to separately manage individual files located in the same folder,
     [this feature is planned.](https://github.com/OpenBagTwo/gsb/issues/29).
     In the meantime, for games where each save is located within a subfolder (_e.g._